How to Avoid Feeling Isolated in Your Online Class

 Share a little personal information.

-It can be about your family (Are you married?
-Do you have children?
-Any pets?) and your life (Think favorite hobbies, professional interests, top five movies, etc.) in either your bio page or the introduction post.
+Share something about your family or your life in either your bio page or the introduction post.
 If you are able to post a photo, do so.

 Remember that your other classmates are in the same situation.

 You are not the only one who feels some sense of isolation.
 Just like in a classroom, some people are shy and some are outgoing.
 It just takes one person to do a little reaching out to create a community and you can be that person.

 In the beginning of class, find someone you'd like to get to know better and start up an email conversation with them.
 It's good to have a buddy in the class and it will help reduce your isolation.
 Keep your initial e-mail short and let the receiver know in the Subject line that you are from the same class.